 The saint’s story begins in England, sometime around the fourth century.
 The story goes like this: Ursula was a Christian princess, set to marry a pagan ruler overseas.
 When her ship landed, the devout princess announced that she wished to make a pilgrimage to Rome prior to her marriage.

 Ursula made it as afar as Cologne, where she met her death at the hands of the Huns.

 Here’s where things turn unbelievable.
 It’s said that Ursula sailed with 11,000 handmaidens, and the Huns dispatched all 11,001 of them.
 Their bones are still on display in Cologne’s Basilica of St. Ursula.

 The bones are real, but it appears that Ursula’s party was far smaller – perhaps eleven handmaidens.
 An inscription reading XI.
 M. V. – eleven martyred virgins – may have been misinterpreted as eleven thousand.
 It’s a heck of a medieval typo!
 The story became quite popular in the Middle Ages, so while the bones likely come from many of the deceased over the many years, the story of 11,001 martyrs remained popular.

 There is a historic Saint Ursula, born Julia in 1865, and the founder of a religious congregation.

 Ursula: Beyond the Saint

 Honey Ryder – the first Bond girl in 1962’s Dr. No – was played by Swiss-born actress Ursula Andress.
-Ursula saw a brief resurgence in the 1960s thanks to the Swedish starlet.
+Ursula saw a brief resurgence in the 1960s thanks to the Swiss starlet.

 Other notable Ursulas include: